 I was clicking and nothing was happening.
 The camera was on, so at first I did not understand why.
 I really wanted that shot and stayed behind my friends to sort this out.
 I thought why am I so bad at this?
 It just didn’t work.
 Then I realised that the front part had snapped open, letting unwanted light in.
 I closed it, I pointed it and held the shutter and the flash button at the same time to deactivate the artificial flash.
 The photo popped out, but I felt I moved the camera away too quickly.
 I thought I screwed it.
 I put the photo in my pocket, away from the light, without much hope.
 I continued strolling and questioned whether that was the best spot to take a picture from.
 But at least I tried.

 View this post on Instagram

 My one and only shot of Düsseldorf, already printed, already on my wall.
 It has a patina of nostalgia, even though it was yesterday.

 I wish it would be sharper.
 I managed to frame the elements I wanted though.
 It seems from an era gone by, but this is the end of 2018.
 My subsequent two shots at contemporary art museum K21 didn’t even pop out, so I am grateful for this one.
 My one and only shot of Düsseldorf, already printed, already on my wall.
 It has a patina of nostalgia, even though it was yesterday.
 I shall remember the moment I took it, and the good times spent there with friends.
 It carries more information than a digital photo.
 The humidity and the anxiety seems to be there in the colours.
-The only thing missing is the soundtrack, so look at it whilst listening to the Autobahn album from Düsseldorf’s Kraftwerk.
+The only thing missing is the soundtrack, so look at it whilst listening to Düsseldorf’s Kraftwerk.